DaveXRouz/Codexs_bot_Git/IMAGE_SETUP.md

 **When Used:**
 - Shown after user successfully submits a job application
-- Appears with caption: "Thank you for applying to Codexs.ai.
+- Appears with caption: "Thank you for applying to Codexs.
 We'll be in touch soon."

 **Format:** PNG or JPG
 **Recommended Size:** 1200x400px or similar (will be scaled by Telegram)